Perception12/recipe-page/README.md

 ### What I learned

-I learned custom styling of the numbers in ordered list
+I learned custom styling of the numbers in ordered list.

 Here's a snippet: